-All of our properties are located in the heart of the African bush.
-Time + Tide Chinzombo, King Lewanika, Chongwe Camp, Suites and House all offer free wifi for guests to use.
-Please note that it is bush speed though!
+All of our properties are located in the heart of the African bush and offer free wifi for guests to use, please note that it is bush speed though!
 Uploading and downloading can be especially slow.
-Chinzombo also has limited phone signal.

-In all our other camps (Time + Tide Kakuli, Nsolo, Luwi, Mchenja), there is no phone signal and no wifi available for guests.
+Time + Tide Chinzombo also has limited phone signal and there is no phone signal in our seasonal camps (Time + Tide Kakuli, Nsolo, Luwi, Mchenja).
 If there is an emergency, we are always able to get messages to and from guests through our radio system.